not-env/not-env/README.md

 not-env login
 # Enter: http://localhost:1212
 # Enter: <your-APP_ADMIN-key>

+# Or use flags for non-interactive use:
+# not-env login --url http://localhost:1212 --api-key <your-APP_ADMIN-key>

 # Create a sample .env file (or use your existing one)
 cat > .env <<EOF